Data modeling in Azure Cosmos DB

 The biggest takeaways from this article are to understand that data modeling in a world that's schema-free is as important as ever.

 Just as there's no single way to represent a piece of data on a screen, there's no single way to model your data.
-You need to understand your application and how it will produce, consume, and process the data.
+You need to understand your application and how it produces, consume, and process the data.
 Then, by applying some of the guidelines presented here you can set about creating a model that addresses the immediate needs of your application.
 When your applications need to change, you can use the flexibility of a schema-free database to embrace that change and evolve your data model easily.